The Armies of Memory: Plot summary

 Several attempts are made on Giraut's life as he works on his new Ix cycle of music.
-He is sent back to Wilson, his home planet and culture of Occitan, to complete the new music along with his Office of Special Projects team as protection.
+He is sent back to Wilson, his home planet and culture of Occitan, to complete the new music along with his Office of Special Projects (OSP) team as protection.
 Paxa retires from the OSP and leaves Giraut after finding out she cannot be successfully backed up on a psypyx, which would make her death permanent.
 Giraut begins to fall in love with a fellow musician Azalais who introduces him to Ebles, a contact for rogue colonies outside of Council space which call themselves the Union.
 Soon after, Azalais is killed and Giraut is severely injured in another assassination attempt.

 After Giraut is healed he is contacted again by Union.
 Margaret sends him, along with Raimbaut and Laprada, to the rogue Union colony of Noucatharia to get to the bottom of several coincidences, including the whereabouts of a possible psypyx of Shan, and to find out who keeps trying to kill him.
 Once there Giraut begins to fall in love with Rielis, a talented musician and singer, as he tries to uncover what Union wants from him and the Council.
 It is revealed to Giraut and his team that everyone on Noucatharia is either an aintellect in human form or a chimera human/aintellect, both of which are forbidden horrors in Council space.
 They are also told there are multiple aintellect conspiracies unknown to the OSP, and that Noucatharia was the site of the first invasion by an unknown Alien army, in which humans were beheaded and aintellects/robots fought as best they could.
 After another amateurish assassination attempt he is kidnapped, separated from his team, and implanted with Shan's psypyx.